chloemarieconnolly/Portfolio/README.md

 The purpose of this Repository is a both a personal profile and as a base to practise html and CSS skills

 # Homepage
-Personal profile
+Personal profile & Tech Stack

 # Projects
-List of current and past projects
+Log of current and past projects

+#Blog
+Research and Learning blog tracking my masters

 # Stargazers
 Log of stared repositories - based on github quickstart guide